 That’s not what I remember best about Gloroise, however.
 Normally, when officials from an international organization visit a community, participants drop whatever they’re doing to meet with them.
 But not Gloroise: she made us wait, because she had a lot of work to do.
 I had to roll up my pants and walk through deep mud to find Gloroise making bricks herself next to her workers.

 She was proud of what she had accomplished, but she was focused on the tasks that lay ahead.
 Just like TechnoServe.

-Explore more of TechnoServe's history – along with stories and perspectives from staff and beneficiares, both past and present – on our new 50th Anniversary website.
+Explore more of TechnoServe’s history – along with stories and perspectives from staff and beneficiaries, both past and present – on our new 50th Anniversary website.